cis-bathnes/pattern-lib/src/docs/getting-started.md

 `npm start`

 Note - these instructions are from a Mac.
 We'll add instructions as to how to run this on PCs and VMs soon.

+### Minify CSS for production

+To minify the CSS for production environments you will need to rund the following gulp command

+gulp --production